tunfish/tunfish-vxlan/doc/tunfish-vxlan.rst

 - Michael DeHaan, James Cammarata, Toshio Kuratomi, Brian Coca, Matt Clay, Dag Wieers and the countless other `contributors to Ansible`_ for conceiving and maintaining Ansible_.

+- Countless other authors of packages from the Python ecosystem and beyond for gluing everything together.

 Thank you so much for providing such great infrastructure components and resources to the community!
 You know who you are.